httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 content to send, the digest of an empty string can be included in the message and, if signed, can help the recipient detect if content was added either as a result of accident or purposeful manipulation.
-The opposite scenario is also supported; including an Integrity field for content, and signing it, can help a recipient detect where the content was removed.
+The opposite scenario is also supported; including an Integrity field for content and signing it can help a recipient detect where the content was removed.

 Any mangling of Integrity fields, including digests' de-duplication